propcom/sesame/README.md

 To be treated as a permission, the string is passed to the User object's `has_permission` method.
 If the User class you're using has no such function you will receive a runtime error because you're doing it wrong.

+#### Fallthrough

+By default rules do not fall through; that means that if a specific match is made, parent paths will not be tested.
+In any rule creation you can request fallthrough by adding an extra boolean parameter to the method call.
+When true, a function will be created that returns the result of checking access on the parent path.

+This function still follows the `_if`/`_unless` conditions; so if you request fallthrough on an `_unless` rule, the user has to both be allowed by the specified rules _and_ by the parent rules; whereas if you request fallthrough on an `_if` rule, you are allowed in if these rules _or_ the parent rules say so.

+Here's an example.

+    // Allow access if the user is in the user group.
+    \ACL::allow_if('/user', ['user']);

+    // Allow access if the user is in the admin group _or_ in any rules set on /user
+    \ACL::allow_if('/user/edit', ['admin'], true);

+    // Allow access only if the user is in the internal _and_ marketing groups
+    \ACL::deny_unless('/marketing', ['internal', 'marketing']);

+    // Allow access only if the user is in the email group _and_ is allowed to access /marketing
+    \ACL::deny_unless('/marketing/email', ['email'], true);

+By doing this you can easily create:

+* Areas of the site that require a specific credential, and then subsections thereof that can also be accessed by people with a different credential
+* Areas of the site denied to people with a specific credential, and subsections that are only denied if they have another one as well
+* Areas of the site that require a specific credential, with subsections that require even more credentials
+* Areas of the site denied to people with a specific credential, but subsections that can be accessed if you have a different (overriding) one

+I only exemplified two of these here; those seem the most useful.
+Experiment with the combinations of `_if` and `_unless` when fallthrough is on.

+It is an exception to require fallthrough on the root path.

+##### Default fallthrough

+Fallthrough is off by default, but you can call `\ACL::fallthrough(true)` to turn it on.
+In this case, you can pass `false` to your rules to explicitly turn it off for those.

+If you turn fallthrough on by default you won't be penalised for not passing `false` for the root one.

 #### `can_access`

 There is a trait `\Sesame\ACL_User` containing a single method that you can install into your user class, allowing